 1. Life Insurance

 - Index Universal Life is a permanent universal life policy that enables the cash value to grow at higher rates.
-The interest credited to the cash value each year is determined by the rate of change in one or more major stock market indexes, like the Standard & Poor’s 500 Index.
+The interest credited to the cash value each year is determined by the rate of change in one or more major stock market indexes, like the Standard & Poor’s 500 Index (S&P 500).
 The dollars are not invested directly in the index, but instead the change in the index over a year’s period defines the interest credited to the policy.
 There is usually a cap or maximum interest rate, for instance 12%, and floor or minimum interest rate of 0% or 1%.
 Even if the index is negative or minus for the year, your account does not lose money, but stays level.
 Because the account has most of the upside when the market index goes up, and does not go down when the market goes down, the long term average growth can be substantial, in the area of 6% or 8% a year.
 The cash value can go up in addition to the face amount of the life insurance policy, enabling the total life insurance proceeds to keep up with inflation if the policy is properly funded.
-Index Universal Policies are slightly higher than traditional Universal Life policies, but have the advantage of accumulating more cash value as well as an increasing death benefit in the later years.
+Index Universal Policies have the advantage of accumulating more cash value as well as an increasing death benefit in the later years.

 - Whole Life Insurance is insurance for the duration of a person’s life (no expiration date) and costs more than Term Insurance.
 It builds cash or equity over time, which is tax deferred and protected from creditors.
 In the case of a limited pay whole life or universal life policy, the policy can accumulate enough cash value to become “Paid up.”
 This means no further premiums are due and the policy will remain in place until the face amount is paid out.
 In later years of life, when earning power may be lower, this can be helpful, as it keeps the policy in force without making payments.